Homework Help for Students with ADHD: Focus Strategies

 How does poor sleep make ADHD homework problems worse?

 Poor sleep worsens ADHD symptoms substantially.
 Research in the Journal of Clinical Sleep Medicine shows approximately 75% of adults with ADHD experience chronic sleep difficulties, most commonly delayed sleep phase syndrome.
-The consequence: sleep deprivation degrades working memory, emotional regulation, impulse control, and attention — all of the executive function systems already impaired by ADHD.
+Sleep deprivation degrades working memory, emotional regulation, impulse control, and attention — all of the executive function systems already impaired by ADHD.
 A chronically sleep-deprived ADHD student is fighting ADHD-level cognitive impairment on top of sleep-deprivation impairment simultaneously.
-Practical interventions include a consistent wake time, screen curfews 60–90 minutes before sleep, a dark and cool bedroom, and consulting a physician about low-dose melatonin for ADHD-related sleep onset delays.
+Practical interventions include a consistent wake time, screen curfews 60–90 minutes before sleep, a dark and cool bedroom, and consulting a physician about low-dose melatonin.

 What is ADHD paralysis and how can students break through it?